-^{} Other age ranges are available, but the studies shown here are the ones used by the EPA in its health assessments.
-The age ranges are consistent with each epidemiological study conducted for each study.
+Other age ranges are available, but the studies shown here are the ones used by the EPA in its health assessments.
+The age ranges are consistent with each epidemiological study that is the basis of the health function.

-^{} The percent of background health incidence uses the mean incidence.
+The percent of background health incidence uses the mean incidence.
 The background health incidence is an estimate of the average number of people that are affected by the health endpoint in a given population over a given period of time.
 In this case, these background incidence rates cover the Five-Air-District Region.
 Health incidence rates and other health data are typically collected by the government as well as by the World Health Organization.
 The background incidence rates used here are obtained from BenMAP.

-Figure 2 is a map that displays the estimated number of premature deaths across the modeling domain that may result from increases in PM concentrations from the NO_X , $PM{2.5}$ and SO_2 emissions at each of the 41 hypothetical project locations.
+Figure 2 is a map that displays the estimated number of premature deaths across the modeling domain that may result from increases in PM concentrations from the NO_X, PM{2.5} and SO2 emissions at each of the 41 hypothetical project locations.
 The estimated PM premature deaths range from 0.1 to 2.6.
 Also shown in Figure 2 are the gridded population amounts in 2035 used in the health effect estimates.
 Premature death and other health effects are greatest for those sources located near high population areas.
-For example, there are three hypothetical sources in Sacramento County that have estimated PM premature deaths greater than 2, whereas all of the other hypothetical source estimated PM premature deaths are less than 2.
+For example, there are three hypothetical sources in Sacramento County that have estimated PM premature deaths are less than 2.
 The three Sacramento County hypothetical sources include source number 20 in the northwestern portion of Sacramento County (near Interstate 5 and Interstate 80), used for the example results shown in Table 2.